cwru-sdle/FAIRLinked/README.md

 - ✅ **Auto web scraping** to fetch the latest MDS-Onto `.ttl`, `.jsonld`, `.nt`, and `.owl` files from the official Bitbucket
 - ✅ **Robust CLI handlers** with built-in validations and retry logic
 - ✅ **Modular file outputs** including support for `.ttl`, `.jsonld`, `.owl`, `.nt`, `.csv`, `.xlsx`, `.parquet`, `.arrow`

+Documentations of how to use functions in FAIRLinked can be found [here](https://github.com/cwru-sdle/FAIRLinked/docs/build/html/index.html)

 ---